Bodley’s Librarian – in conversation

 Ruth Carlyle is a health librarian and a health promotion specialist based in the UK.
 She was the first information officer at the Motor Neurone Disease Association, then went on to information roles at the Multiple Sclerosis Society, the National Eczema Society and Macmillan Cancer Support.
 Whilst she was working at Macmillan, the cancer information and support services network expanded from 37 services to over 200 local services, mostly developed in partnership with the National Health Service (NHS).

-Jenny Peachey, Georgina Bowyer and Rachel Heydecker work at the Carnegie UK Trust.
+Jenny Peachey, Georgina Bowyer and Rachel Heydecker work at Carnegie UK.
 Together they deliver the Engaging Libraries programme.

 Georgina is a Policy and Development Officer.
 In addition to supporting Engaging Libraries, she works on projects relating to better job quality in the UK labour market, improving race inequality in the labour market, and work around the digital inclusion of children and young people.

 Rachel is a Policy and Development Officer.
 In addition to supporting Engaging Libraries, she contributes to the Trust’s work on Affordable Credit to advance the scale and availability of fairer, cheaper alternatives to high cost credit.